The mouth-body connection

 Unfortunately, because diabetes lowers your resistance to infection, managing periodontal disease isn't easy.
 If you have diabetes and periodontal disease, you have to get your blood sugar levels under control for the sake of your mouth as well as your body.

-Your dentist should be one of your best friends if you are among the 3.5 million Britons who have been diagnosed with diabetes.
+Your dentist should be one of your best friends if you have been diagnosed with diabetes.
 Frequent professional cleaning is important in helping to prevent or control periodontal disease, and home care means flossing and brushing regularly as advised.

 Oral health and heart disease